LensError/LensErrors-CVR-Mods/BetterScrollFlight/README.md

 Requires [UI Expansion Kit](https://github.com/knah/CVRMods).

+Inspired by [NAK's ScrollFlight](https://github.com/NotAKidoS/NAK_CVR_Mods/blob/main/ScrollFlight/), no code was copied or directly referenced, except as a guide for how to interact with the CVR HUD.

 ## Usage

 Just fly — scrolling up increases speed, scrolling down decreases it.
 The speed scale persists between sessions.